 [Michael Keller] - You started working in the social sector as early as your undergraduate career at UCLA.
 Could you please share with our listeners what inspired you to get involved, especially as a busy student studying mechanical engineering?
 [2:19]

 [Eric Lam] - Sure!
-So it actually started way back in high school.
-When I was in high school, I was part of the band there.
-The concert mandates that were there have several hundred people and so what I really enjoyed about it was being a part of something that was bigger than yourself.
-Right?
-You can't play symphony, you know, so going into college into UCLA, I was missing part of that because I didn't join the band when I went to UCLA.
-So I was on a search to try to find other organisations to be part of; any extracurriculars outside of engineering.
-So I remembered my brother and my dad volunteered with Habitat For Humanity so that was really interesting.
+I think it actually started back in high school.
+When I was in high school I was part of the band.
+What I really enjoyed about it was being a part of something that was bigger than myself - you can't play a symphony alone.
+Going into college I was missing part of that, so I was on a search to find other organisations that I can be a part of outside of engineering.
+I remembered my brother and my dad once upon a time volunteered with Habitat for Humanity.

-I was just really inspired by the people that are also passionate about the same things.
+I was really inspired by people that were passionate about the same thing.

 What we find in a lot of these interviews that we do with social entrepreneurs around the world is, it's really just a sense of community that keeps people around.
 We find that the community is really global in that way.
 Work is interconnected across borders.
 And the work you did with Habitat For Humanity, sounds like that's what inspired you to stay around.
 This is a nice segue into the work that you did with the Global Sustainability Project.
 Speaking of communities, you were working with people across borders and El Salvador and I'm curious about where that idea came from in terms of working with that particular community?
 Was it a need?
 Was it somebody that you met?
 [5:31]

-What I saw that was missing was, was there anybody empowering the community to really look at them holistically and trying to understand what are all the things that they need, not just homes?
-Do they need education, do they need support from the health side?
+Was there anybody empowering the community and looking at them holistically to understand what are all the things that they needed - not just homes?
+Do they need education?
+Do they need support from the health side?